 These greens are a great addition to your salad mix, although perhaps slightly bitter.
 They can also be cooked up just like any other dark leafy green (preferably in bacon fat, of course!).
 They are extremely abundant in numerous vitamins and minerals.

 The root of the dandelion is a long taproot that brings up nutrients to other nearby plants.
-It is also often used as a caffeine free coffee substitute.
+It is also often roasted and used as a caffeine free coffee substitute.
 Fall is the time to collect them, and you can see my post about it here: Foraging for Dandelion Root.

 I only picked one flower, I promise!
 Although we do have many other flowers that are starting to blossom, including hounds tongue and California poppies, thankfully!